Mercy30-eng/ProjectEuler-/README.md

 ## What is in this Repo?
 In this repository, you'll find:
 - directories/folders with the name of the programming language used to solve the contest challenges
-- Inside the folders are the task and source code
+- Inside the folders are the tasks and source code

 > All the source code was written by *Mercy*